All about OpenAI CEO Sam Altman's net worth and other investments

 It says that the for-profit subsidiary would be able to raise capital through equity and hire world-class talent, but would remain “legally bound” to carry out the mission of the non-profit.

 Altman even took USD 1 billion in funding from Microsoft in 2019.
 That funding was followed by two more investments, the latest in January 2023.
-Even though the exact figure of the latter investments is not known, an April 2023 CNBC report suggests that it could be around USD 13 billion (INR 10,75,75 crore approx.) in total.
+Even though the exact figure of the latter investments is not known, an April 2023 CNBC report suggests that it could be around USD 13 billion in total.

 Owing to its investments, Microsoft has been able to license and commercialise some of the work done by OpenAI’s technology into everything — from its Bing search engine to GitHub coding tools and Microsoft 365 productivity bundle to Azure cloud.